front-commerce/developers.front-commerce.com/source/docs/advanced/features/maintenance-mode.md

 ## Bypassing maintenance mode

-To bypass maintenance mode for certain IPs you can configure the `FRONT_COMMERCE_MAINTENANCE_MODE_AUTHORIZED_IPS` environment variable.
+To bypass the maintenance mode for certain IPs you can configure the `FRONT_COMMERCE_MAINTENANCE_MODE_AUTHORIZED_IPS` environment variable.
 Please note that you can have multiple IPs separated by a comma like:

 ```diff
 // .env file